Fixed Price vs. Time & Materials: App Project Guide 2026

 | Milestone-based development | Team builds to spec; you review and approve at defined checkpoints |

-| Change requests | Any scope addition is formally repriced and requires contract amendment |
+| Change requests | Any scope addition is formally repriced and requires a contract amendment |

 | Delivery | Final product delivered; evaluated against agreed acceptance criteria |

-| Payment | Typically tied to milestones — partial payment upfront, remainder on delivery |
+| Payment | Typically tied to milestones, partial payment upfront, remainder on delivery |

 Fixed Price Contract: Pros and Cons